Welcome to Crossline Christian Preschool

 - How do you handle food allergies?

 - Please be sure to let us know if your child has any food allergies and we will take precautions to ensure they stay safe.
-All of our snacks that we provide are nut free.
+All of the snacks that we provide are nut-free.
 Your child is always welcome to bring their own snack from home.

 - Are all of the teachers CPR and health and safety certified?

 - How does Crossline handle discipline for the children?

 - Young children are learning and exploring the world around them.
 When conflicts arise, all teachers will manage behavior in their classrooms in a non-punitive, age appropriate manner.
 Children are encouraged to learn problem-solving skills and become self-correcting.
 They are given the opportunity to choose alternatives that will enable them to participate in a socially acceptable manner without reinforcing their negative behavior.

 - How much is tuition?